Police: Several killed in Danish bridge train accident

 Kasper Elbjoern, spokesman for the Danish brewery group Carlsberg, confirmed that a freight train transporting its cargo was involved in the accident.

-In previous train accidents in Denmark, eight people were killed and 72 injured in 1988 when a train derailed because of high speed near Soroe, west of Copenhagen.
+In 1988, eight people were killed and 72 injured when a train derailed because of high speed near Soroe, west of Copenhagen.

 Denmark's worst train accident occurred in 1919, when an express train collided with a stopped train in Copenhagen due to a dispatcher error.
 A total of 40 people were killed and some 60 were injured.